 Depression is a private affair, it's not for public consumption.
 The loneliness of an isolated soul in a crowded room, your discomfort and pain on show for all to see?
 Better by far to be alone in your own private home in your own private world where your thoughts are private, and where you can fill your time with the things that make you comfortable - switch on the television or read a book, and leave the self-conscious discomfort behind in the public world.

 THE SMALL HOURS OF THE MORNING

 It is now 5 o’clock in the morning.
 Daylight is fast approaching and still I have not slept.
-I try to close my mind to everything, to grab a couple of hours before rising for the day at work.
+I try to close my mind to everything, to grab a couple of hours at least before rising for the day at work.
 It fills me with frustration and depression that my night of rest and recuperation is wasted, and it's now too late to benefit.

 LIVING FOR THE PRESENT

-Loneliness and depression can lead to a life full of regrets about what was, and what might have been, and a life of worries about what may be in the future.
+Loneliness and depression can lead to a life of regrets about what was, and what might have been, and a life full of worries about what may be in the future.

 The past is a place of pleasures and regrets.
 The pleasures from the good times.
 The regrets also for the good times long gone, for all the missed opportunities in life, and for all the loved ones lost who I fervently wish were still here.
 I try to think 'is it better to have good memories or bad memories of the past?'

 Good memories make you wish with all your heart that you might once more experience those good times, those loved ones - a wish which you know will never now come true.
 That makes you sad.

 Bad memories make you regret you didn’t make more of the past, that you never lived life to the full.
 They make you regret a wasted life and all the choices you made.
 That makes you sad.